shiaki/orbita/README.md

 ## Dependencies

 [GSL](http://www.gnu.org/software/gsl/) v1.8 or later
-Required in: evaluating special functions in some potentials, finding periodic orbits using minimization.
+Required in: evaluating special functions in some potentials, finding periodic orbits using minimization and root-finding.

 ## Status